 1. THAILAND EDUCATION OR STUDY VISA

-While an education visa is most often used to register with a Thai language school, the official visa is for “full-time education, internship or any other educational program in Thailand.”
-Full time is a flexible term in this case.
-Regardless, there will be weekly attendance requirements from any course that meets the immigration requirements.
-Since the courses range from scuba diving to massage, meditation to university level courses you should find something that suits.
+While an education visa is most often used to register with a Thai language school, the official visa is for “full-time education, internship, or any other educational program in Thailand.”
+Full-time is a flexible term in this case.
+Regardless, there will be weekly attendance requirements for any course that meets the immigration requirements.
+Since the courses range from scuba diving to massage, and meditation to university-level courses you should find something that suits you.
 All courses of any duration offer vacations, often in line with the school holidays.

-One interesting option for the education visa is at a self-defence school.
-For around USD1000 you can sign up for a twelve-months of self-defence classes.
+One interesting option for the education visa is at a self-defense school.
+For around USD1000 you can sign up for a twelve-months of self-defense classes.
 Given that attendance requirements are 2 hours, twice a week this is an attractive offer.
 In this case, the classes are taught in English (with no Thai language requirements) by highly qualified ex-Thai military and police instructors.
-Importantly, the flexibility on scheduling to allow you travel and other absences.
+Importantly, the flexibility in scheduling allows you to travel and other absences.
 Get fit, learn a skill and see Thailand while this visa allows you to be a digital nomad!

 2. THAILAND ELITE RESIDENCE PROGRAM

 This program is for those who are happy to pay for a privileged service and residence visas for you and your family.
-VIP privileges include an expedited immigration and passport control service, a dedicated Elite personal assistant for international flights and lounge access, fast track immigration, airport transfers, and a 24-hour member contact centre which operates in several languages.
-There are seven program options, each varying in duration, benefits and costs.
+VIP privileges include an expedited immigration and passport control service, a dedicated Elite personal assistant for international flights and lounge access, fast-track immigration, airport transfers, and a 24-hour member contact center which operates in several languages.
+There are seven program options, each varying in duration, benefits, and costs.
 The following are the three most popular options available: